Businesses shut in effort to contain virus in NYC hot spots

 “When we have to bring consequences to bear we will,” he said, “but the first thing we want to achieve is compliance.”

-They were joined in legal action by Turturro Law, a Brooklyn firm in one of the restricted zones, which filed a separate lawsuit Thursday against Cuomo and de Blasio, saying the localized shutdowns were arbitrary and unlawful.

-Owner Adeel Shakoor said business had been slow Thursday morning, with three customers coming in for hair cuts.
-A police officer came by in the early afternoon, however, and told him to shutter the nonessential business and to monitor the news for updates on when he may reopen.

-In the Borough Park section of Brooklyn, hundreds of men took to the streets Wednesday to protest the restrictions for a second night.
+In Borough Park, hundreds of men took to the streets Wednesday to protest restrictions for a second night.

 “I was just brutally assaulted, hit in the head, and kicked,” Kornbluh tweeted afterward.